SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 REQ-API-FRAMEWORK:
 : API framework to facilitate signaling for applications.
-: Signaling to the network ({{client-flow-auth}}, {{server-network}}) will need to be facilitated by Application Programming Interfaces (APIs) for any application to use them.
+: Signaling from client to network ({{client-flow-auth}}) and server to network ({{server-network}})) is best facilitated by Application Programming Interfaces (APIs).
 Signaling and retrieval of the signals may not be performed at a single layer (although not encouraged).
-Hence, a framework is required to abstract the underlying protocol(s) and allow the application(s) to retrieve/send signals using a single or a set of APIs independent of the channels that are used to convey the signals.
+Hence, for server to network signaling, a framework is required to abstract the underlying per-packet metadata protocol(s) and allow the application(s) to retrieve/send signals using a single or a set of APIs independent of the channels that are used to convey the signals.
 The API framework is required even if one single channel is used so that any application on a client can